sayo-hs/blog/docs/_drafts/heftia-part-1.markdown

 > <cite><a href="https://github.com/sayo-hs/heftia/tree/master?tab=readme-ov-file#key-features">Approach to Inter-Library Compatibility</a></cite>

 **Let us stop repeating the cycle of migration hell.**

+I’m grateful to all the Haskell library authors whose ongoing work has paved the way for `heftia`.
+Without their contributions, this project would not exist.

 Let us work together to build the future of the Haskell effect system ecosystem.